kamilburda/batcher/docs/sections/Customization.md

 Inserts layers tagged with a specific color tag as background for each layer.

-Note that even background layers are processed and exported.
-To prevent such behavior, add the `Without color tags` constraint.

 The _blue_ color tag is used as background by default.
 You may set a different color tag representing the background layers by adjusting the `Color tag` option.

-This procedure is always inserted at the first position.
+This procedure is inserted at the first position.
 This prevents potential confusion when `Use layer size` is unchecked and the background is offset relative to the layer rather than the image canvas.
 If this is your intention, you can always move this procedure below `Use layer size`.

+The background is merged automatically at the end of processing as the `Merge background` procedure is automatically added.
+See `Merge background` below for more information.

+By default, background layers themselves are excluded from editing/export as the `Not background` constraint is automatically added.

 **Insert foreground**